datacloning/dclone-talk-2019-12-13/README.md

-# dclone-talk-2019-12-13
+# Data cloning in R with the dclone package

-Data cloning presentation
+Quantitative Ecology Meeting - Dec 13, 2013 - Univ.
+Alberta, Edmonton